The time is the 1950s, the place is Berlin

 by James R. Holbrook, Cork Hill Press (November 30, 2005), 304 pages.

 A memoir by a Veteran of the Cold War with whom I am proud to have served.
 It traces his career from private to LTC, with stops in West Point, DLI, Field Station Berlin and USMLM.
 A lucid, historical account.
 The chapter on life at Field Station Berlin is often overlooked in reviews.
-It takes a look at FSB coverage of the Soviet shootdown of an Air Force RB-66 reconaissance aircraft in 1964.
+It takes a look at FSB coverage of the Soviet shoot down of an Air Force RB-66 reconnaissance aircraft in 1964.
 Highly recommended.

 My Life as a Spy